nylas/nylas-nodejs/README.md

 # Install

-To run the Nylas Node SDK, you will first need to have [Node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) installed on your machine.
+To install the Nylas Node SDK, you will first need to have [Node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) installed on your machine.

 Then, head to the nearest command line and run the following:
 `npm install nylas`